PMEC-OSU/FOSTWIN/README.md

 ### Start/ Stop FOSTWIN

 These buttons start and stop the realtime simulation on the Speedgoat real-time.
 The Stop button allows you to terminate the simulation before the allocated run time.
-Note that you can only prepare and download data once the simulation is completed, either after the full run time, or until the Stop button was pressed.
+Note that you can only prepare and download data once the simulation is completed, either after the full run time, or after the Stop button was pressed.

 ### Prepare & Download Data (and data definitions)